c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ### Asynchronous NIO2 echo server

 In the following example, the _asynchronous I/O model_ is implemented in an echo server with Java NIO2 API.
-The _AsynchronousServerSocketChannel_, _AsynchronousSocketChannel_ classes herein are used with the _completion handlers_ mechanism.
+The _AsynchronousServerSocketChannel_, _AsynchronousSocketChannel_ classes here are used with the _completion handlers_ mechanism.

-The _AsynchronousServerSocketChannel.accept(A attachment, CompletionHandler&lt;AsynchronousSocketChannel,? super A> handler)_ method initiates an asynchronous operation of connection acceptance.
+The _AsynchronousServerSocketChannel.accept_ method initiates an asynchronous connection acceptance operation.

 ```